Theocracy: Definition

 A related phenomenon is a secular government co-existing with a state religion or delegating some aspects of civil law to religious communities.
-For example, in Israel (which is sometimes referred to as a theocracy), marriage is governed by officially recognized religious bodies who each provide marriage services for their respected adherents, yet no form of civil marriage (free of religion) exists, nor marriage by non-recognized minority religions.
+For example, in post-Ottoman territories such as Syria, Jordan, Lebanon, Israel (which is sometimes referred to as a theocracy), the Palestinian Authority and Egypt, due to legacy of the millet system marriage is governed by officially recognized religious bodies who each provide marriage services for their respected adherents, yet no form of civil marriage (free of religion) exists, nor marriage by non-recognized minority religions.

 According to Merriam-Webster's Dictionary, there are two meanings for the word theocracy: (1) government of a state by immediate divine guidance or by officials who are regarded as divinely guided; and (2) a state governed by a theocracy.